ai-model-match/backend/README.md

 ```

 ### Rollout Strategy Rules
-- The Rollout Strategy is not needed for incoming requests, but based on its rules, can impact which Flow could serve the next incoming requests.
+- The Rollout Strategy is not required for incoming requests; however, its rules can influence which Flow will handle the next request.
-- The Rollout Strategy configuration can be updated only in INIT status.
+- The Rollout Strategy configuration can only be updated when in the INIT status.
-- When the Rollout Strategy moved to Warmup status, Flow statistics are cleaned up for the new rollout session.
+- When the Rollout Strategy transitions to the WARMUP status, all Flow and Flow Step Statistics are reset for the new rollout session.
+- During the WARMUP phase, the system adjusts active Flows to achieve the defined goals.
+Any Flows without a specified goal are automatically distributed equally by percentage to ensure the total reaches 100%.
+- During both the WARMUP and ADAPT phases, if an active flow matches an escape rule, the system triggers the escape process and adapts flows according to the defined rollback rules.
+All other active flows not included in the rollback are automatically set to 0%.

 ```mermaid
 flowchart LR